adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

 Ecto uses a Design Pattern called Repository to access the database.
-The rule is simple: if you intend to execute a query, you will use this module.
-Whenever the database needs to be accessed, you'll see something like `Repo.insert()` or `Repo.one()`.
+The rule of thumb is simple: if you intend to execute a query you will use this module.
+Whenever the database needs to be accessed you'll see something like `Repo.insert()` or `Repo.one()`.

 Phoenix automatically generated this module `SuperStore.Repo`.
 The naming convention will always be in the format `YourProject.Repo`.
-Inside it, the `use Ecto.Repo` sets up the module with functions like `Repo.insert`, and the options passed define the configuration of our Repo.
+Inside it the `use Ecto.Repo` line sets up the module with functions like `Repo.insert` and the options passed define the configuration of our Repo.
 The `otp_app` option contains the name of our Mix project, `:super_store`, and we use `Ecto.Adapters.SQLite3` as the adapter.

 ### Migrating the database

-To manage database modifications, Ecto uses the design pattern called [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).
-The logic of migrations is simple: whenever you need to modify the structure of your database, you generate a migration that instructs Ecto what needs to be done.
+To manage database modifications, Ecto uses [schema migrations](https://en.wikipedia.org/wiki/Schema_migration) design pattern.
+The way migrations work is simple: whenever you need to modify the structure of your database you generate a migration that instructs Ecto what needs to be done.

 Let's create your first migration: we want to create the products table.
-Using your terminal, execute `mix ecto.gen.migration create_products`.
+Using your terminal execute `mix ecto.gen.migration create_products`.
 The result will be something like:

 ```bash
 * creating priv/repo/migrations/20240405213602_create_products.exs
 ```

 Don't worry if the name isn't exactly the same.
-Migrations have a timestamp at the beginning of their name to make it clear the order in which they were created.
-At this point, your migration should have a code similar to the following:
+Migrations have a timestamp at the beginning of their name to make the order they should be executed clear.
+At this point your migration should have a code similar to the following:

 ```elixir
 defmodule SuperStore.Repo.Migrations.CreateProducts do